-The next thing that is an important part of a business plan for a spa salon is a plan of the staff that will be needed to run the spa.
-Just like a salon business plan, this business is dependent on the staff to operate profitably.
+The next thing that is an important part of a business plan for a spa business plan is a plan of the staff that will be needed to run the spa.
+Just like a spa business plan pdf, this business is dependent on the staff to operate profitably.
 People pay money to get grade-A services and they cannot be delivered if we don’t have the skilled and educated staff for it.

 7.1 Company Staff

 The following people will be needed to run the business: